jamulussoftware/jamuluswebsite/wiki/en/en-Server-Linux.md

 ### To update your installation to a new release

-Download the new sources as per the [instructions above](Server-Linux#compile-sources-create-a-user) and repeat the compilation in step 2 as if for a new installation.
-Shut down the server, copy the Jamulus binary over the old one and start it back up.
+Download the new sources as per the [instructions above](Server-Linux#compile-sources-create-a-user) and repeat the compilation in step 2 as if for a new installation or just install the new headless .deb files.
+If you compiled Jamulus from source, shut down the server, copy the Jamulus binary over the old one and start it back up.

 ***